The Müller-Lyer arrow

 the brain bends the longer lines towards or away from each other.
 In comparison, the advantage of my explanation of the illusion is that we can use the same understanding of the Zöllner illusion to predict and explain all the other size or shape illusions caused by a tilting crossing line over a straight or curved line.

-the Müller-Lyer illusion.
-The figure on the right is a cut-out from the standard Zöllner illusion figure, representing a single diagonal line crossing the vertical line.
+the standard Zöllner illusion figure, representing a single diagonal line crossing the vertical line.
 It is the top right corner of the Zöllner illusion figure with a diagonal

 line going downwards from left to right across a vertical line.
-As we look at the figure closely, we should

 notice the similarity between the figure on the right and the Müller-Lyer illusion, especially the